AntoineDarveau/tutorials/use_pycharm_with_remote.md

 ![](images/pycharm_remote_and_package_development/step07.png)

- To find the correct location, you can write it directly or browes the remote files.
+ To find the correct location, you can write it directly or browse the remote files.

 ![](images/pycharm_remote_and_package_development/step09.png)